How do I interpret the goal page?

 From here, you can put the goal on hold temporarily or permanently.

 Here you can see all your data on the goal.
-Click the different column headers to change the sort order!
+Click on column headers to change the sort order!

 15. The Settings tab.

-Here's where you can find all the other editable features of the goal, including changing the goalname and units, tweaking your reminders and deadline, and switching on custom settings.
+Here's where you can find all the other editable features of the goal, e.g. the goalname and units, reminders and deadline, switching on custom settings...

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.